Residents asking city for help as garbage piles up in Regina's North Central neighbourhood | CBC News

 Councillor says people from elsewhere dump trash in neighbourhood illegally

-Erinn Paik says she has watched Regina's North Central neighborhood become littered with garbage since moving her family to the area one year ago.
+Erinn Paik says she has watched Regina's North Central neighbourhood become littered with garbage since moving her family to the area one year ago.

 "This is absolutely normal in North Central," she said.
 "It's just a nuisance and no one is doing anything to make it better."